 In the excitement of learning any new skill, and especially one as exciting as surfing, it’s tempting to try to master everything at once.
 To some degree, this is inevitable, and it is happening anyway.
-Every day of surfing involves a large set of skills that you are constantly honing whether you know it or not.
+Every day of surfing involves a broad set of skills that you are continually honing whether you know it or not.
 However, what you can control is the specific goal you are working toward as you advance your surfing skills.
-And stick to just one.
+Also, stick to just one.
 You may think that if you have several goals, you will learn faster.
-But the truth is just the opposite.
+However, the truth is just the opposite.
 Especially ifthe goal involves what you’re doing while riding a wave, the rush and immediacy of the experience will not give you time to switch back and forth between two or more goals at once.
 You’ll soon come to find out that one goal is plenty.